abdoulkarim22/abdoulkarim22/README.md

    # 💫 About Me:
-  I am a Full Stack Developer with over 3 years of experience building web and mobile applications.
-I specialize in JavaScript, Next js, TypeScript, React.js, React Native,  and Firebase, creating efficient and scalable solutions for both frontend and backend.
+I am a full-stack developer with 3 years of experience in creating web and mobile applications.
+I specialize in JavaScript, Next.js, TypeScript, React.js, React Native, and Firebase.

-Currently, I am a student at 42 Abu Dhabi, where I continue to deepen my expertise in software development and collaborative projects.
+I am currently a student at 42 Abu Dhabi, where I continue to deepen my expertise in software development and collaborative projects.
 I am passionate about learning new technologies, solving complex problems, and delivering high-quality code.

+Translated with DeepL.com (free version)

+Translated with DeepL.com (free version)

+Translated with DeepL.com (free version)

   ## 🌐 Socials: